l7mp/learning-go/99-labs/01-setup/README.md

 ### Install VS Code

 To ease writing go programs and to editing configuration files, you will need an editor.
-We know Emacs and Visual Studio Code, but feel free to use any editor that you like and supports Go.
+We use GNU Emacs and Visual Studio Code, but feel free to use any editor that you like and supports Go.

 To install and setup Code, execute the following commands in your terminal:

 1. Install Code with the package manager:

 ```shell
 wget -qO- https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > packages.microsoft.gpg
 sudo install -D -o root -g root -m 644 packages.microsoft.gpg /etc/apt/keyrings/packages.microsoft.gpg